fenxu/azure-powershell-docs-prod/azure/ResourceManager/AzureRM.EventHub/vTrue/Get-AzureRmEventHubAuthorizationRule.md

 ## EXAMPLES

-### Example 1
+### Example 1: Get an authorization rule
 ```
 PS C:\> Get-AzureRmEventHubAuthorizationRule -ResourceGroupName MyResourceGroupName -NamespaceName MyNamespaceName -EventHubName MyEventHubName -AuthorizationRule MyAuthRuleName
 ```

-Gets the authorization rule `MyAuthRuleName` in the Event Hub `MyEventHubName`, which is scoped by the namespace `MyNamespaceName`.
+This command gets the authorization rule named MyAuthRuleName in the Event Hub named  MyEventHubName, which is scoped by the namespace named MyNamespaceName.

-### Example 2
+### Example 2: Get all authorization rules
 ```
 PS C:\> Get-AzureRmEventHubAuthorizationRule -ResourceGroupName MyResourceGroupName -NamespaceName MyNamespaceName -EventHubName MyEventHubName
 ```

-Gets a list of all authorization rules in the Event Hub `MyEventHubName`, which is scoped by the namespace `MyNamespaceName`.
+This command gets a list of all authorization rules in the Event Hub named MyEventHubName, which is scoped by the namespace named MyNamespaceName.

 ## PARAMETERS

 ### -EventHubName
-The Event Hub name.
+Specifies the name of the Event Hub.

 ```yaml
 Type: String